 - Be Mindful of Debt: Credit is a valuable tool, but it’s important to use it wisely.
 Borrow within your means and have a clear plan for paying off any debt you take on.

-Final Thoughts: Take control of your financial journey
+Final Thoughts: Take Control of Your Financial Journey

 I see credit-building as a journey: every step you take brings you closer to financial freedom and empowerment.
 And it’s about more than just getting a high score—it’s about seizing control of your financial future and saving yourself money in the long run.
 By mastering the basics of credit and taking smart, consistent actions, you’re setting yourself up for success and paving the way to achieve your biggest financial goals.